wunderwuzzi23/blog/content/posts/2020/shadowbunny-virtual-machine-red-teaming-technique.md

 Adversaries likely have been using this technique for a while.
 To get into the weeds and build detections, the following ideas are some good starting points:

+* **Collect telemetry on virtual machines (and their configuration)** - ideally metrics at the hypervisor level can be collected, so that variations of this technique can be identified (custom VM products, etc.).
+Certainly also collecting the telemetry from well known VM products will help.
+I am very curious what threat hunters will come up with!
 * Look for **VM products that get installed silently**, e.g. via command line options (`–silent` and `–ignore-reboot`)
 * Look for **commands that enable Hyper-V** (like `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V –All`)
 * Individual calls might yield falls-positives but in combination with a remote connection that perform VM creation or virtualization product install can be inspected by an analyst or automation.
-* **Collect telemetry on which virtual machines (and their configuration)** are installed on each host in your environments (maybe something stands out)
 * **Regularly inspect VMs that are created** and configured on your machine
 * **VM Size** - Typically VMs disks are GB in size and an adversary possibly attempts to create VMs with a rather unusual small footprint, maybe less then 500MB or smaller even.
 This is something to look out for.
 * **Auto Start Detection** - Looking for startup scripts or registered services that run VBoxManage vmstart might point to interesting VM use scenarios.
 Usage of `VBoxAutostartSvc` service, `VBOXAUTOSTART_CONFIG` environment variable